Home About Approach Cases Definitions Contact me Recommendations

 Descending motor tracts

-With the exception of the subcortical fibres immediately below the hand area of the motor cortex - which, again, would not tend to only affect the extensors - deeper brain structures are unlikely to produce isolated hand and wrsit weakness because the corticospinal tract travels together with fibres innervating the rest of the arm as well as the leg and face on the same side.
+With the exception of the subcortical fibres immediately below the hand area of the motor cortex - which, again, would not tend to only affect the extensors - deeper brain structures are unlikely to produce isolated hand and wrist weakness because the corticospinal tract travels together with fibres innervating the rest of the arm as well as the leg and face on the same side.
 For example, an internal capsule posterior limb lesion would not tend to spare the rest of the arm and would often also affect the leg and face.

 Peripheral nervous system